 The following ethical standards are relevant to the professional activities of all social workers.
-These standards concern:

-- (1) social workers' ethical responsibilities to clients, - (2) social workers' ethical responsibilities to colleagues, - (3) social workers' ethical responsibilities in practice settings, - (4) social workers' ethical responsibilities as professionals, - (5) social workers' ethical responsibilities to the social work profession, and - (6) social workers' ethical responsibilities to the broader society.
+These standards concern (1) social workers' ethical responsibilities to clients, (2) social workers' ethical responsibilities in practice settings, (4) social workers' ethical responsibilities as professionals, (5) social workers' ethical responsibilities to the social work profession, and (6) social workers' ethical responsibilities to the broader society.